SchmueI/SchmuelTool/README.md

 ## Source

-This program was made by using and modifying the code of Waydroid by Aaron Hafer.
+This program was made by using and modifying the code of WaydroidHelper by Aaron Hafer.
 Chech out his GitHub Repo and the WayDroid Helper App :  <https://github.com/Aarontheissueguy/WaydroidHelper/>.